K8s primer - Part I

 helloworld-deployment-79fcbf57bc-ppcb8 0/1 Terminating 0 19m

-The Pod whose name ends in -ppcb8
+The Pod whose name ends in -ppcb8 is being terminated as requested

-and ready to serve.
+becomes ready to serve.
 Why does this happen?

-Because in our Deployment manifest we have specified spec.replicas: 2
+Because in our Deployment manifest, we have specified spec.replicas: 2,

-two Pods running (the old one -8nmh
+two Pods running (the remaining original one -8nmh and the newly created

 $ k get pods